 This sharing of a VOICE through art and writing, left me raw, vulnerable, open......

-and also alive.
+and heartbreakingly alive.

 It was always my hope that UTBM reach fellow Aspergers Autistics and those dx'ed with Selective Mutism, who struggle with feeling that their experiences are theirs alone.
 Because they are not alone.
 I needed to know as a child, that feeling of one's own community, of belonging.

 I changed some descriptions and names in the book and I handled difficult topics with tact and respect to the best of my ability, in my opinion.
 So much left unsaid!
 My intent was to say to the bigger world, always outside my grasp: I exist, as so many thinkers and non-conformists do, in this world too.
 Sometimes in writing UTBM, up until 2:00 a.m., the words vomited onto the page, other times they screamed, and sometimes as my fingers flew over the keyboard tapping, I was laughing aloud in the dim room with no one but the cats and dog and their tilted heads.
 The parakeets couldn't have cared one way or another.
+Although one did learn the opening to the old western show Bonanza, and whistled it very well much to my delight.
+That is such a pure form of communication and it resonated in me, the little mimicker.

 for Under the Banana Moon, by Donna Williams (1963-2017)